Three-vehicle crash involving horse-trailer causes delays along I-95 in Cumberland County

 CUMBERLAND COUNTY, N.C.
-(WTVD) -- A three-vehicle crash involving two cars and a horse-trailer is causing delays along I-95 North in Cumberland County Sunday afternoon.
+(WTVD) -- A three-vehicle crash involving two cars and a horse-trailer caused delays along I-95 North in Cumberland County on Sunday afternoon.

-According to NCDOT, the crash occurred just north of exit 65 (Godwin Falcon Road) just before 2:30 p.m. near and is causing backups from mile marker 67 to mile marker 59.
+According to NCDOT, the crash occurred just north of exit 65 (Godwin Falcon Road) just before 2:30 p.m.
+It caused major backups from mile marker 67 to mile marker 59.

+North Carolina Highway Patrol said a Chevrolet pickup was pulling the horse-trailer when it crashed.

-Breaking news crews at the scene said the occupants in the three vehicles suffered minor injuries while the horses appeared to be fine.
+All of the people and the horses involved in the crash are expected to be OK.

 Three-vehicle crash involving horse-trailer causes delays along I-95 in Cumberland County